MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-VM-network-for-network-virtualization-and-add-an-IP-address-pool-in-VMM.md

 From time to time, you might need to release IP addresses that are in the pool but that are marked by VMM as “inactive.”
 Releasing them makes them available for reassignment.
 For more information, see [How to release inactive IP addresses for VM networks in VMM](How-to-release-inactive-IP-addresses-for-VM-networks-in-VMM.md).

 After a virtual machine has been deployed in VMM, you can view the IP address or addresses assigned to that virtual machine.
-To do this, right\-click the listing for the virtual machine, click **Properties**, click the **Hardware Configuration** tab, click the network adapter, and in the results pane, click the **Connection details** button.
+To do this, right-click the listing for the virtual machine, click **Properties**, click the **Hardware Configuration** tab, click the network adapter, and in the results pane, click the **Connection details** button.

 > [!IMPORTANT]
 > If you configure a virtual machine to obtain a static IP address from an IP address pool, you must also configure the virtual machine to use a static MAC address.
-You can either specify the MAC address manually \(during the **Configure Settings** step\) or have VMM automatically assign a MAC address from a MAC address pool.
+You can either specify the MAC address manually (during the **Configure Settings** step) or have VMM automatically assign a MAC address from a MAC address pool.
 >
 > This requirement for static MAC addresses is necessary because VMM uses the MAC address to identify which network adapter to set the static IP address to, and this identification must happen before the virtual machine starts.
 Identifying the network adapter is especially important if a virtual machine has multiple adapters.
-If the MAC addresses were assigned dynamically through Hyper\-V, VMM could not consistently identify the correct adapter to set a static IP address on.
+If the MAC addresses were assigned dynamically through Hyper-V, VMM could not consistently identify the correct adapter to set a static IP address on.
 >
 > VMM provides static MAC address pools by default, but you can customize the pools.
 For more information, see [VMM networking reference: creating custom MAC address pools in VMM](VMM-networking-reference--creating-custom-MAC-address-pools-in-VMM.md).